 Crouzon syndrome is the most common type of complex craniosynostosis.
 It is named after the doctor who first described it in the early 20th century.
-This information sheet from Great Ormond Street Hospital (GOSH) explains the causes, symptoms and treatment of Crouzon syndrome.

 The skull is made up of several 'plates' of bone which, when we are born, are not tightly joined together.
 The seams where the plates join are called 'sutures'.